Breaking the Sample Complexity Barrier to Regret-Optimal Model-Free Reinforcement Learning: Algorithm and theoretical guarantees

 As alluded to previously, however, the sample size required for \UCBQA to achieve optimal regret needs to exceed a large polynomial $S^6A^4$ in the size of the state/action space.
 To overcome this sample complexity barrier, we come up with an improved variant called \DADV.

 \paragraph{Motivation: early settlement of a reference value.}

 An important insight obtained from previous algorithm designs is that: in order to achieve low regret, it is desirable to maintain an estimate of $Q$-function that (i) provides an optimistic view (namely, an over-estimate) of the truth $Q^{\star}$, and (ii) mitigates the bias $Q-Q^{\star}$ as much as possible.
-With two additional optimistic Q-estimates in hand --- $Q_h^{\UCB}$ based on \UCBQ, and a reference $Q_h^{\rref}$ --- it is natural to combine them as follows to further reduce the bias without violating the optimism principle:
+With two additional optimistic Q-estimates in hand --- $Q_h^{\UCB}$ based on \UCBQ, and $Q_h^{\rref}$ based on the reference-advantage decomposition --- it is natural to combine them as follows to further reduce the bias without violating the optimism principle:

 This is precisely what is conducted in \UCBQA.
 However, while the estimate $Q_{h}^{\rref}$ obtained with the aid of reference-advantage decomposition provides great promise, fully realizing its potential in the sample-limited regime relies on the ability to quickly {\em settle on} a desirable ``reference'' during the initial stage of the algorithm.
 This leads us to a dilemma that requires careful thinking.
 On the one hand, the reference value $V^{\rref}$ needs to be updated in a timely manner in order to better control the stochastic estimate of ${P}_{h,s,a} \big(V_{h+1}- V^{\rref}_{h+1}\big)$.
 On the other hand, updating $V^{\rref}$ too frequently incurs an overly large sample size burden, as new samples need to be accumulated whenever $V^{\rref}$ is updated.